Evans Metropolitan AME Zion Church

 Evans Metropolitan AME Zion Church is a historic African Methodist Episcopal church located at 301 N. Cool Spring Street in Fayetteville, Cumberland County, North Carolina.
 It was built in 1893–1894, and is a five bay, rectangular brick building in the Gothic Revival style.
 The front facade features flanking towers.
 Also on the property is a contributing house built in 1913 used as an office/administration building.
 It is a two-story frame house with a hipped roof and wraparound porch.
+It is one of the oldest standing Methodist churches built in Fayetteville and the second oldest standing church built in the city, next to the First Presbyterian Church in Anne Street.

 It was listed on the National Register of Historic Places in 1983.